Eigenvectors are vectors who’s span is unchanged by a linear transformation.

 Link to original

-We can now find the eigenvector , which stays on its span, scaled by , by solving the equation .
+So we need to solve the equation for , then we can find the eigenvector , which stays on its span, scaled by , by solving the equation .

 Not every transformation has a real eigenvector.